How to Make Pinecone Bird feeders in 3-Easy Steps! Super Fun!

 It’s a good source of healthy fats for them, especially in the wintertime when they need to make their calories count. learn more >>

-What Kind of Bird Like Peanut Butter?
+What Kind of Birds Like Peanut Butter?

 Most birds will happily eat peanut butter!